 - The correct naming of the images is essential so please read the How To Name Images & PDFs For The Web article carefully.

 - REMEMBER – if you do not have express permission to use an image then it cannot be used in the website.

-- Make sure you reference the images on your Content Form.
+- Make sure you reference any images on your page content form if applicable.

 Search Engine Optimisation (SEO)

 When someone carries out a search on Google etc. the search engine wants to give their ‘customer’ the best possible results.
 So it returns results that it thinks are relevant based on the content of different sections of your site.
 SEO is the process of convincing the search engines that your site is the one they want to show the searcher.
 So your page title, description, content, image names etc. must all be genuinely relevant to the page.

 |Content Text||We sell blue widgets…, blue widgets are useful for….||Buy now|